 The Medical Establishment still has a long way to go, but it’s heartening to see that some healthcare professionals are considering natural and holistic solutions to improve health.
 You’d think it wouldn’t be such a difficult concept to grasp.
 After all, Hippocrates (after whom doctors’ Hippocratic oath is named!) famously and wisely said, “Let food be thy medicine and medicine be thy food” almost 2,500 years ago.

 The Save Institue has been pursuing this line of thinking from the beginning.
-We regularly update the Save Our Bones Program to reflect the latest information about health and nutrition, and we’ve been ahead of the curve from the get-to.
+We regularly update the Osteoporosis Reversal Program to reflect the latest information about health and nutrition, and we’ve been ahead of the curve from the get-to.

-If you’d like to know more about how you can live a healthier life while building and strengthening your bones, check out the Save Our Bones Program, to get a well rounded look at what today’s post touches upon and much, much more.
+If you’d like to know more about how you can live a healthier life while building and strengthening your bones, check out the Osteoporosis Reversal Program, to get a well rounded look at what today’s post touches upon and much, much more.
 The Establishment might be taking it’s time to catch up, but that doesn’t mean you have to wait to get ahead on the best way to build stronger, younger bones and feel your very best.

 Stop Worrying About Your Bone Loss